Retrieval Practice for Secondary: KS3-4 Strategies That Stick

 Low-stakes testing (quizzes that don't count toward grades, feedback-focused) reduces anxiety.
 Learners feel prepared for high-stakes exams because they've been quizzed regularly.
 It's the uncertainty that stresses them, not the testing.

 No. Spacing concentrates learning.
-A learner who retrieves information 3 times spaced over 6 weeks learns more than one who does the same information 10 times in one week.
+Students who recall information 3 times over six weeks learn more.
+This is better than recalling it 10 times in just one week.
 The spacing is the efficiency, not the drawback.

 The opposite.
 Struggle during learning (getting some wrong, having to think) produces stronger memory than easy retrieval.
 Low-stakes quizzes where learners get 60-70% correct are optimally challenging.
 Easy 100% quizzes aren't producing learning; they're just confirming what's already known.